Robot Chicken: Star Wars Episode III

 "Robot Chicken: Star Wars Episode III" (also known as "Robot Chicken: Star Wars III") is a 2010 episode special of the television comedy series Robot Chicken, and the third and final installment in the Annie Award-winning and Emmy-nominated Robot Chicken: Star Wars trilogy.
 It premiered on Cartoon Network's Adult Swim programming block on December 19, 2010.
 The special is 45 minutes long, as opposed to the usual 11-minute Robot Chicken runtime and the 21-minute runtime of the two previous Star Wars specials.
 It was the final Robot Chicken: Star Wars special.

 Synopsis

 Unlike the previous installments in the satirical trilogy, Episode III tells a more cohesive chronological tale stretching from before the events of Star Wars: Episode I – The Phantom Menace to after Return of the Jedi.
 Emperor Palpatine, voiced by Seth MacFarlane, acts as a narrator - chronicling his own rise to power, the questionable wisdom of his selection of Anakin Skywalker as an apprentice, the extermination of the Jedi, and routine life aboard the Death Star.
 Several skits feature Boba Fett, voiced by Breckin Meyer (who was nominated for an Emmy for his writing work on the first Robot Chicken: Star Wars), including his fall into and time spent in the Sarlacc pit.
-Other skits feature more minor characters like Gary the Stormtrooper, Max Rebo, Yarael Poof, and Orrimarrko (also known as "Prune Face") - none of whom had speaking roles in any of the Star Wars films.
+Other skits feature more minor characters like Gary the Stormtrooper, Max Rebo, Yarael Poof, and Orrimaarko (also known as "Prune Face") - none of whom had speaking roles in any of the Star Wars films.